kirki-framework/kirki-framework.github.io/docs/controls/color.md

 ] );
 ```

-This is a simple abstraction, allowing you to write less code and achieve the same results as the example in the [customizer-api](https://github.com/kirki-framework/control-color/wiki/Create-Control-Using-the-Customizer-API) example.
+This is a simple abstraction, allowing you to write less code and achieve the same results as the example from the Customizer API above.

 Things to note regarding this abstraction:

 * The `Kirki\Field\Color` object will register the control-class, add the setting and the control, all in one step.
 * While the default WordPress Customizer API requires hooking in `customize_register`, using the `Kirki\Field\Color` class should not be done inside that hook.
 There is no need for that, all actions are added automatically by the object itself.
 * The sanitization callback is automatically added if left undefined.

 ## Adding Transparency (alpha) to your control